 Blue/Standard (cruise/racing) minimum rolled diameter = 4.5″/ 12cm

 Red/Heavy (racing) minimum rolled diameter = 6″/ 16cm

 For best performance and longevity, the roller battens should be orientated to not roll on top of themselves when furled.

 To enable proper furling, the Roller Battens will be marked with a colored tab indicating the Aft/back, and the RBS Logo sticker will indicate the side of that batten that needs to be placed on the inside of the roll when furled.
 Our new sleeves also have blue threaded stitching to indicate the inside of the batten.
 Reversing either of these will disable a proper furl and can potentially lead to failure.

 RBS suggests removing the roller battens from the sail when not sailing to ensure a longer and more responsive life.
 The longer period that the roller battens are kept rolled up, the longer it may take for them to regain their proper unfurled shape.
+They will also soften over time with softening occurring much more rapidly if the battens are kept furled more regularly, and for longer periods of time.
 This is normal.

 Contact your sail maker, or RBS for more information.